Navigate YOUR

 The registration fee is for one individual registration and includes all three days* of livestream (Mon, Tue, Wed).
 Each person must register individually to obtain CE credit.
 Post-meeting session recordings are an additional $100.

-If you are interested in registering six (or more) of your employees for the 2025 CAS Interactive Live Streaming: Annual, we have discount pricing as listed below!
+If you are interested in registering 6 (or more) of your employees for the 2025 CAS Interactive Live Streaming: Annual, we have discount pricing as listed above under Registration Information --> Virtual Group Registration.
 Please note that the discount will apply to both CAS members and non-members.

 Immerse yourself in a community of innovative knowledge and industry leadership.
 Annual is your premier gateway to new predictive analytics techniques, regulation must knows, and emerging issues.
 Here, we're dedicated to these topics like no other event in the U.S., making it a one-of-a-kind opportunity.